-We face significant competition from companies with substantial financial, technical, and marketing resources, which could limit our future revenues from sales of CD-NP and CU-NP.
+We face significant competition from companies with substantial financial, technical, and marketing resources, which could limit our future revenues from sales of cenderitide and CU-NP.
 Our success will depend, in part, upon our ability to achieve market share at the expense of existing and future products in the relevant target markets.
 Existing and future products, therapies, technologies, technological innovations, and delivery systems will likely compete directly with our products.

 The development and commercialization of new products to treat cardiovascular diseases is highly competitive, and there will be considerable competition from major pharmaceutical, biotechnology, and other companies.
-With respect to CD-NP, many therapeutic options are available for patients with acute decompensated heart failure, including, without limitation, nitroglycerine, inotropic agents, diuretics, as well as Natrecor®.
+With respect to cenderitide, many therapeutic options are available for patients with ADHF, including, without limitation, nitroglycerine, inotropic agents, diuretics, as well as Natrecor®.
 Some of our competitors include, without limitation, Scios (a Johnson & Johnson company), Bayer, Merck, Zealand Pharma, and Novartis.
+We are not currently aware of other compounds being developed to treat ADHF patients in the post-acute period.

-With respect to CU-NP, competitors would include many of the same companies included as competitors for CD-NP.
+With respect to CU-NP, competitors would include many of the same companies included as competitors for cenderitide.
 Because of our intent to investigate the compound's potential for chronic administration, additional competitors could include, without limitation, Teva Pharmaceuticals and Palatin Technologies.